Low-Cost Hard-Label Adversarial Attack with Theoretical Foundations: Additional Results under Constraints

 To complement the results in Sec.~\ref{sec:expstdmodel}, we provide extensive evaluations across diverse architectures and datasets.
-Tables~\ref{tab:cifarvgg}--\ref{tab:dense121imgnet} report the performance on VGG-16-BN and ResNet-18 (CIFAR-10), as well as ViT-B-32 and DenseNet-121 (ImageNet) across multiple query budgets.
+Tables~\ref{tab:cifarvgg},~\ref{tab:cifar10res18},~\ref{tab:vit}, and~\ref{tab:dense121imgnet} report the performance on VGG-16-BN and ResNet-18 (CIFAR-10), as well as ViT-B-32 and DenseNet-121 (ImageNet) across multiple query budgets.
 Table~\ref{tab:morelinf} further extends these evaluations to a wider range of SOTA ImageNet architectures.
 Beyond standard natural images, we evaluate DPAttack on corrupted (ImageNet-C) and biomedical (PathMNIST) domains (see Table~\ref{tab:otherdataset}).
 Our method consistently outperforms SOTA hard-label attacks in both ASR and query efficiency across all tested models, confirming the generalization of our proposed method.